Ubuntu Server Hardening Checklist for Production Use

 Automatic Security Updates: Closing the Patch Window

 Unpatched software is the most common breach vector on Linux servers.
-The Log4Shell vulnerability (CVE-2021-44228) was discovered in December 2021 and had active exploitation within days.
+The Log4Shell vulnerability was discovered in December 2021 and had active exploitation within days.
 Servers that had automatic updates configured were patched within hours of the patch being released.
 Servers that required manual patching remained vulnerable for weeks or months.
 The window between a security patch being released and it being applied is the window during which known exploits can target your server.

 Ubuntu includes unattended-upgrades for this purpose.
 It checks for security updates daily, downloads them, and applies them automatically.
 You configure what is upgraded and how notifications are sent.